truemagic-coder/solana-agent/README.md

 ## Agentic IQ

-Power your business using Solana Agent!

-* **Brand:** AI agents will speak in your brand voice
-* **Expert:** The AI agent with the most expertise will answer your users' inquiries
-* **Extend:** Assign tools for your AI agents to perform actions
+Solana Agent enables businesses to deploy brand-expert agents in three lines of code!

 ## Features

 * Seamless text and audio streaming with real-time multi-modal processing
-* Persistent memory that preserves context across all agent interactions (optional)
+* Persistent optional memory that preserves context across all agent interactions
+* Streamlined optional message history using MongoDB or SQL
 * Intelligent query routing to agents with optimal domain expertise
 * Unified value system ensuring brand-aligned agent responses
 * Powerful tool integration using standard Python packages and/or inline classes